Randy Love

-Randy Louis Love (born September 30, 1956) is an American football former running back who played in the National Football League.
-He was selected in the 1st round (6th overall) of the 1979 NFL draft by the New England Patriots after playing college football for the University of Houston.
+Randy Louis Love (born September 30, 1956) is an American football former running back who played in the National Football League (NFL).
+He was selected in the 8th round (216th overall) of the 1979 NFL draft by the New England Patriots after playing college football for the University of Houston.
 He played seven seasons for the St. Louis Cardinals.
 He is now a Varsity Basketball Head Coach for the Garland Owls in Garland, Texas.